fullsmartdev/react-native/README.md

 - [react-native-dropbox-chooser ★10](https://github.com/tinycreative/react-native-dropbox-chooser) - React Native dropbox chooser module
 - [react-native-dropdown-android ★50](https://github.com/chymtt/ReactNativeDropdownAndroid) - Simple wrapper for Android's Spinner to use with react-native
 - [react-native-drop-refresh ★7](https://github.com/Obooman/RCTRefreshControl) - A pull down to refresh control for react native.
+- [react-native-dropdownalert *5](https://github.com/devBrian/react-native-dropdownalert) A dropdown alert that allows you to display bits of information to your user.
 - [react-native-dropdown ★150](https://github.com/alinz/react-native-dropdown) - A better Select dropdown menu for react-native
 - [react-native-effects-view ★176](https://github.com/voronianski/react-native-effects-view) - ReactNative Component that makes easy to use iOS8 UIVisualEffect
 - [react-native-emoji ★45](https://github.com/jorilallo/react-native-emoji) - Emoji component for React Native